INDUSTRIAL FAQ QUESTION?

 Getting a generator that can handle all your power generation needs is one of the most critical aspects of the purchasing decision.
 Whether you are interested in prime or standby power, if your new generator can't meet your specific requirements, it simply won't be doing any good because it can put undue stress on the unit and even damage some of the devices connected to it.
 Determining exactly what size of generator to get is often very difficult and involves several factors and considerations.

-Rich Motor Company (RMC) is the most trusted supplier and Quality manufacturing of Kubota, john deer, and Cummins generators offering power and O&M services in the UAE and The Middle East.
+Rich Motor Company (RMC) is the most trusted supplier and Quality manufacturing of generators powered by Kubota, john deer, and RMC G-drive engines powered by Cummins offering power and O&M services in the UAE and The Middle East.